kalwalt/webarkit-jsfeat-cpp/README.md

 ### Useful functions

-At the moment only `load_jpeg_data` function to load a jpeg file and get important jpeg data (width, height, dpi and raw data).
+At the moment you can try `load_jpeg_data` function to load a jpeg file and get important jpeg data (width, height, dpi and raw data).
 See grayscale_example or grayscale_m_example to see the function in action.
+Try `yape06_detect` function as a compact version for the yape06 detect routine.
+See it in action in the  yape06_detect_video_example.html

 ## Libs
 Libs are stored in `build` folder: